DRESS TO IMPRESS

-Dress To Impress is a STEM Sisters initiative addressing the fashion norms that STEM women are expected to follow.
-We aim to identify and understand what immigrants or women of colour in STEM undergo while adhering to these established notions of professional attire.
-We also want to highlight the struggle related to dressing in a certain way to feel accepted and respected in a male-dominated industry.
+Dress To Impress is a STEM Sisters initiative addressing the fashion norms that STEM women do-follow.
+We aim to identify and understand what immigrants or women of colour in STEM condition themselves on professional attire and highlight the struggle related to dressing in a certain way to feel accepted and respected in a male-dominated industry.
 This initiative will boldly acknowledge the need for a sustainable circular fashion economy and raise awareness for environmentally-friendly alternatives to fast fashion.
-We are grateful to the City of Melbourne Waste minimisation and innovation fund 2021 for their support and for the mentoring and training provided by Circular Economy Victoria.

 The fast fashion industry thrives on convincing people to purchase weekly trends of new fast fashion apparel.
 This super-fast turnover and the linear system is unsustainable.
 This cycle fuelling the clothing throwaway culture has created these alarming levels of landfill waste.
 Without intervention, these levels will continue to rise.
 We must disrupt this pattern.
 While donating to op shops is a great way to divert from landfills, sadly, op shops can only resell about 15% of donated clothing.
 Plus, it is not a solution.

 To challenge the fashion norms STEM women follow to be accepted and taken seriously by the male-dominated STEM industry.

 Provide affordable professional clothing (second-hand) that will assist migrant women and female international students to thrive, build confidence and take pride in their professional journey.

 To contribute to the circular economy of the fashion industry and address the sigma around donated or swapping clothes